The Ab Initio Quantum Materials Group

 Mees Janmaat

-Bachelor student (shared with Christoph Friedrich, Forschungszentrum Jülich, Germany)
+Bachelor thesis, 2023 (shared with Christoph Friedrich, Forschungszentrum Jülich, Germany)

 All-electron band unfolding: development and applications